VerifyTests/Verify.Go/README.md

 ## More Documentation

-- This is a work in progres...
+- This is a work in progress...

 ## Icon